THE MILL POOL & surrounding streams

 The Society has a car park at Barcombe Mills, shown on the information pack supplied with your permit.
 A current car parking sticker must be displayed on parked vehicles at all times.
 Parking is also available in the public car park near Pike’s Bridge.

-An Ouse Angling Preservation Society permit allows access to all of C&DAS’s waters.
-Please see the C&DAS website – click here – for details of the stretches of the Sussex Ouse, plus lakes, that they control, and which are available to our permit holders under this arrangement
+An Ouse Angling Preservation Society permit allows access to all C&DAS waters.
+Please click here to see the C&DAS website for details of the stretches of the Sussex Ouse, plus lakes, that C&DAS controls, and which are available to our permit holders under this arrangement.